-At the heart of the training we offer are the core skills for all practitioners, especially those who are new to boarding, through ‘Essentials for Boarding’ for teachers, matrons, nurses, gap and graduate assistants and secretaries, as well as ‘Leading a Boarding Team’, ‘Updates for Governors’, ‘Prep School Issues’ and ‘Preparation for Inspection’.
+At the heart of the Academy offer are the core skills for all practitioners, especially those who are new to boarding, through ‘Essentials for Boarding’ for teachers, matrons, nurses, gap and graduate assistants and secretaries, as well as ‘Leading a Boarding Team’, ‘Updates for Governors’, ‘Prep School Issues’ and ‘Preparation for Inspection’.
 In addition, we offer more specialised seminars on a wide range of specific issues.
 Large day conferences cover Tier 4, Safeguarding, Sports Injuries and Resilience Issues and we offer these alongside other regular day seminars covering topics such as mental health, gender, behaviour, international students as well as specific training designed to meet the needs of prep schools, senior schools, state schools, sixth-form boarding and international colleges.
 All this content is currently online, and is supplemented by an extensive and popular webinar programme.
 We anticipate moving some of our content back to face-to-face at some point, but there will always be a place for training run digitally.

 Our work is centred on the requirements of the relevant National Minimum Standards, but these are only a starting point, with member schools aiming for excellence across a range of key areas relating to the day-to-day experiences of the boarders, and also including important considerations such as policies, procedures and premises.
 By working together with colleagues from a wide range of schools we are better able to help them benchmark their boarding against the expectations across the wider boarding sector, both in the UK and internationally.

 We also run the BSA Diploma Course twice a year for experienced boarding staff, offering further steps towards senior leadership, and the very popular Certificate in International Boarding.
 There is also a Masters in Residential Education in conjunction with the University of Buckingham.
 An expanding INSET and consultancy programme enables further spread around the UK and into Europe and beyond.

 We also run a guidance helpline, receiving calls and emails on a wide variety of topics from member schools, and helping them deal with compliance issues and move towards best practice.
 A Member Services team focuses on ensuring that we are best placed to support the whole range of members, from schools which are exclusively boarding to schools with just a few boarders.
-This has recently been enhanced by our regional forum meetings in all parts of the UK and internationally, which have been particularly popular while schools have been working remotely.
-BSA Chief Executive Robin Fletcher and I are frequent visitors to member schools either for visits, Forum meetings, training or consultancy, with the latter increasingly including elements related to the development of boarding facilities.
+This is enhanced by our regional Forum meetings in all parts of the UK and internationally, which have been particularly popular while schools have been working remotely.
+BSA Chief Executive Robin Fletcher and I are frequent visitors to member schools, either for visits, forum meetings, training or consultancy, with the latter increasingly including elements related to the development of boarding facilities.
 Visits to member schools are likely to resume once COVID-19 allows.

 Subscribe / latest articles and news from our schools